antoniosignore/client_credentials/README.md

 # DISCLAIMER

 Being just a test it is by no means code considered of production quality.

-There are some harcoded values (localhost:port address, no logs)
+There are some harcoded values (localhost:port address, no logs), no fancy UI, no fancy risk statistics.

 The goal was just to try to demostrate the use of the client_credential grant as required in the test.